UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Data entry and import

-As mentioned above, there are two methods for entering metadata into Jitterbug – either directly into Jitterbug or via csv file import.
+As mentioned above, there are two methods for entering metadata into Jitterbug – either directly into Jitterbug or via CSV file import.
 This section covers steps for both methods.

 ### Directly into Jitterbug